-2.1. a.
-CTD Samples - The evening cast (1000 m or to within 10 m of the bottom) will begin approximately one hour after sunset.
-This exact starting time will be determined in advance, by the FOO or Deck Officer.
+- 2.1. a.
+CTD Samples The evening cast (1000 m or to within 10 m of the bottom) will begin approximately one hour after sunset.
+This exact starting time will be determined in advance, by the Ops Officer.
+The Survey tech and two deck crew will be needed for CTD cast.
 Niskin bottle water samples will be collected at 12 standard depths (0, 10, 20, 30, 40, 50, 75, 100, 150, 200, 500, 1000) between the surface and 1000 meters, or to within 10 m of the bottom.
 From each cast, chlorophyll samples (to 200 m) and salinity samples (100, 500, and 1000 m or bottom) will be collected and processed on board.
-Additional salt samples will be collected every other day (3 depths < 500m), so that the depths sampled are 30 m, 100m, 150m, 200 m, 500 m, and 1000 m.

-2.1. a1. salinity samples - samples of water from 100m, 500 m and 1000 m (or bottom) on each day as well as 3 additional depths (30 m, 150 m, and 200 m) on every other day will be stored in salinity bottles that have been pre-rinsed 3X or more with the water collected at the same depth as the sample.

-2.1. a2. chlorophyll a samples - 50 ml of water from each of the 10 depths up to 200 m will be filtered onto GF/F filters following the chlorophyll a analysis protocol.
-The filter will be folded in half (particulate matter on the inside), placed in a glass culture tube that is labeled with the date, time of sample, and GPS location of sample), and stored frozen in a tube rack within a box until the sample is analyzed for chlorophyll a analysis.

-2.1. a3.
-Nutrient samples - approximately 40 ml of water from each of the 11 depths up to 500 m will be collected, frozen, and stored in upright pre-rinsed (10% HCl) vials that have been rinsed 3X with the water collected at the same depth as the sample.
-The vials are to be labeled with the date, depth of sample, time of sample, and GPS location of sample.

-2.1b.
-Bongo tows - Perform up to 5 bongo tows/ night at opportunistic locations.
-Towards the end of each day a "plan of work" for that evening and station locations will be provided The only specific location request (as before) will be to get samples along the Newport Line as time permits (and of course if we are in the area).
-Ship will slow to 2-3 knots and net will be deployed to 100m for approximately 30 minutes.
+Additional salt samples will be collected every other day (3 depths < 500m), so that the depths sampled are 30 m, 100m, 150m, 200 m, 500 m, and 1000 m. - 2.1. a1. salinity samples samples of water from 100m, 500 m and 1000 m (or bottom) on each day as well as 3 additional depths (30 m, 150 m, and 200 m) on every other day will be stored in salinity bottles that have been pre-rinsed 3X or more with the water collected at the same depth as the sample. - 2.1. a2. chlorophyll a samples 50 ml of water from each of the 10 depths up to 200 m will be mill be filtered onto GF/F filters following the chlorophyll a analysis protocol.
+The filter will be folded in half (particulate matter on the inside), placed in a glass culture tube that is labeled with the date, time of sample, and GPS location of sample), and stored frozen in a tube rack within a box until the sample is analyzed for chlorophyll a analysis. - 2.1. a3.
+Nutrient samples approximately 40 ml of water from each of the 11 depths up to 500 m will be collected, frozen, and stored in upright pre-rinsed (10% HCl) vials that have been rinsed 3X with the water collected at the same depth as the sample.
+The vials are to be labeled with the date, depth of sample, time of sample, and GPS location of sample. - 2.1b.
+Bongo tows Perform approximately 1 bongo tow/ night at opportunistic locations in concert with the CTD.
+Second hydrographic winch will be needed for Bongo Tows.
+A Survey tech and a winch operator (AB) will be needed for night time Bongo deployments.
+Towards the end of each day a "plan of work" for that evening and station locations will be provided - 1.9.
+Dive Plan Dives are not planned for this project. - 1.10.
+Applicable Restrictions Conditions which preclude normal operations: Poor weather conditions may preclude conduct of survey in coastal waters.
+Ship may be moved to the Strait of Juan de Fuca or Port Angeles depending on severity of conditions.

-Dive Plan - None Applicable Restrictions - None Equipment
+II.
+Equipment

-Equipment and capabilities provided by the ship
+A. Equipment and capabilities provided by the ship